 Company dissolution is not available for companies subject to insolvency proceedings - such as a winding-up petition - and is likely to be objected to by creditors (such as HMRC) if there are outstanding liabilities.

 Even if no creditors object at the time of application, a company can subsequently be restored to the register if one or more of its creditors object further down the line.
 Company restoration following dissolution can result in additional liability and filing penalties in some instances, and the company is treated as if dissolution hadn’t occurred.
 In contrast, once a company has undergone a formal liquidation process and is closed down, it is far less likely to be restored.

 When a company is liquidated using a CVL, business assets are sold for the benefit of creditors, but any debts remaining are written off.
-This provides closure in more than one sense – on a practical level, but also on an emotional one for directors.
+This provides closure in more than one sense – on a practical and financial level, but also on an emotional one for directors.